Julie Anne San Jose

-San Jose is regarded as one of the best-selling recording artists in the Philippines.
-She is the youngest recipient of the Diamond Record Award from the Philippine Association of the Record Industry for her album Julie Anne San Jose, which sold more than 150,000 copies in the country.
-She is also a recipient of 2 FAMAS Award, 5 Awit Awards, 3 Myx Music Awards, 4 PMPC Star Awards For Music and was inducted at the Philippine Walk of Fame at Eastwood City in 2015.
+San Jose is one of the best-selling recording artists of the 2010s in the Philippines.
+She is the youngest recipient of the Diamond Record Award from the Philippine Association of the Record Industry for her album Julie Anne San Jose (2012), selling 150,000 copies in the country.
+Among her many accolades include two FAMAS Awards, five Awit Awards, three Myx Music Awards, four PMPC Star Awards For Music, and induction into the Eastwood City Walk of Fame in 2015.